 Friends of Greenwich Point Ornaments

-The 2023 ornament features a hand painted autumn scene of the stone pillars, on the northern side of the park, featuring the horse and buggy many have seen on the roads of Old Greenwich and within Greenwich Point.
+Our 2023 ornament is an autumn scene of the stone pillars on the northern side of the Park, featuring the horse and buggy many of seen on the roads of Old Greenwich and trotting through Greenwich Point.

 2024